 • Perform more complex ultrasound scanning and reporting

-All of above is contributing towards developing and improving sexual and reproductive health services in NHS Greater Glasgow and Clyde, and is reducing waiting list times through reducing the need for onwards referrals, as patients are now being fully assessed in the community, where they first present.
+All of above is contributing towards developing and improving sexual and reproductive health services in NHS Greater Glasgow and Clyde, and is reducing waiting list times through reducing the need for onward referrals, as patients are now being fully assessed in the community where they first present.